picosh/docs/posts/pgs.md

 Once this ACL is set any request to your site will be redirected to our global login page.
 Once successully authenticated we set a cookie that is valid for 24 hours in the user's browser.
 They can close the tab and come back and they will only need to re-authenticate daily.

+# Default index listing page

+If a user navigates to a site or folder that does not have an `index.html` file then we will auto-generate one that displays a folder/file listing.
+If users do not want to show a listing of their folders and files then they can upload a 404.html file and it'll remove the listing pages for the entire project.

 # Auto-forms

 > NOTICE: This is a premium [pico+](/plus) feature.